moredip/gimme/README.markdown

 ## Configuration

-use the Gimme.configure block to configure Gimme with information on how to create the well-known objects you want to be available in your registry.
+Use the Gimme.configure block to configure Gimme with information on how to create the well-known objects you want to be available in your registry.
 You can configure singletons using for_the() and Non-singletons using for_a().
 Gimme will squirrel away the block supplied to those methods and then use it later on when it's asked for an instance of that object.